mila-iqia/COVI-AgentSim/docs/hydra.md

 ### COVI Files

-As explained, COVI has a `config.yaml` which loads 3 defaults, in this order (subsequent ones overwriting the previous ones on the intersection of theyr keys):
+As explained, COVI has a `config.yaml` which loads 3 defaults, in this order (subsequent ones overwriting the previous ones on the intersection of their keys):

 1. `constants.yaml` contains epidemiological constants used in the simulator's logic
 2. `core.yaml` contains the default parameters of the simulator.
 Most of them will not change through-out experiments, though one can overwrite them in other configs